chesio/bc-security/README.md

 1. Requests that result in 404 page

 Logs are stored in database and can be viewed on backend.
 Logs are automatically deleted based on their age and overall size: by default no more than 20 thousands of records are kept and any log records older than 365 days are removed, but these limits can be configured.

-### Checksums verification

-BC Security once a day performs integrity check of WordPress core files by comparing their checksums with MD5 checksums downloaded from WordPress.org.

 ## Credits